Axway/amplify-central/content/en/docs/integrate_with_central/integrate_with_webhooks.md

 ## Anatomy of a resource in API Server

-Each resource in your configuration has a 'name' field; however, the name is optional.
+Each resource in your configuration has a **name** field; however, the name is optional.
 If not provided, API Server will generate one.
 A value provided for a name must be unique with a scope of a resource.
-For details, see the following Scoped and unscoped resources section.
+For details, see [Scoped and unscoped resources](/docs/integrate_with_central/integrate_with_webhooks/#scoped-and-unscoped-resources).
 For example, Environment (unscoped resource) name is unique across all Environments.
-For APIService (scoped to the Environment) the name is unique inside that Environment.
+For APIService (scoped to the Environment), the name is unique inside that Environment.

 The following is an example of .yaml file that shows the fields for defining a webhook in the system: